MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v2.1.0/Set-AzureRmApiManagementHostnames.md

 ### -PortalHostnameConfiguration
 Specifies the custom portal hostname configuration.
-Passing $null to the cmdlet sets the default hostname.
+Passing $Null to the cmdlet sets the default hostname.

 ```yaml
 Type: PsApiManagementHostnameConfiguration